Tuesday, February 26, 2019

 Concluding Remarks From a Critique of the 2018 UCC Manual on Ministry

-I serve on the Committee on Ministry of the Pacific Northwest Conference of the United Church of Christ, a Conference (a larger regional body) that also functions as an Association.
+I serve on the Committee on Ministry of the Pacific Northwest Conference of the United Church of Christ, a Conference (a larger regional body) that also functions as an Association, that is, I did when I first posted this piece.
 I have been studying the new Manual on Ministry, at first in earlier draft forms, for well over a year.
 When MESA issued what it considers to be its final version of the Manual, I spent a good deal of time with it.
 I have written a rather long critique of that Manual that concludes that I cannot support my Conference adopting it as our guide on ministerial authorization.
 I present here a slightly edited version of my Concluding Remarks from that critique.

 We used to define an ordainable call as primarily a ministry that involved word and sacrament.
 That is, a person was ordained, with a couple of minor exceptions, only to a ministerial position in which the ordained person would preach and teach the word of God and preside at the UCC’s two sacraments, baptism and Eucharist.
 Eligibility for ordination used to require that the candidate have received an M.Div. degree from an accredited seminary.
 Some years ago the denomination’s General Synod, it’s national gathering, created something called alternative paths to ordination that sought to authorize ordination of persons without an accredited M.Div., but getting an M.Div. was still the primary way in which a person became eligible for ordination.